SliiZ-code/price-scraper/README.md

-# Star Citizen price scraper
+# Meta Quest price scraper
- Follow the price of Star Citizen Starter Pack
+ Follow the price of Meta Quest